 If you've already got professional work experience and are looking for a way to further develop your business and management skills, then this Global MBA course is the perfect choice for you.

-You'll be able to study full-time, commencing the course in January and finishing in 16 months.
+You'll be able to study full-time, commencing the course in February (January from 2022) and finishing in 16 months.

 This course will put your existing knowledge, and what you learn over the course of your studies, into an international context; you'll be able to confidently jump into the global business community upon completion of your studies.